Got questions? We've got answers!

 What Member of Congress will I work with?

-With a diverse Host Committee comprised of members from every policy position, we can place you in an office that you will find meaning in.
+With a diverse list of Congressional Champions comprised of members from every policy position, we can place you in an office that you will find meaning in.
 We are also passionate about having students work for their hometown member of Congress.
 By having a connection to the district or state where you are from you will be able to give back to your community.
 If selected for C2C, each intern still must interview with congressional offices for placement.

 I already secured a post-grad job but would like the experience, should I still apply?

 Participation in this program is intended to open opportunities for students who seek to have a career in public service, but do not currently have the experience, support or financial means to do so.
 It is our goal to help you secure a career in public service (hopefully in DC!) by the end of the summer.

 Does C2C have a preference between personal, professional, and academic letters of recommendation?

 We want to hear from people who’ve seen your passion for public service!
 Typically, we would prefer you to provide letters of recommendation from professional or academic sources who can attest to your desire to work in Congress and any experience you might have in this field.

 When will I hear back from C2C about the final decision?

 Applicants will be notified by the first week of February 2020.